alonpresman/AlonPresman/Writeups/HTB/beep.md

 nmap -p- -T4 -A 10.10.10.7 -oN beep.nmap -Pn
 ```

--p- scan all ports instead of 1000 common ports.
+-p-  scans all ports instead of 1000 common ports.

 -T4 - increases the scan's speed